ebrown-cs3280-sum-19/ChapterNotes/Chapter16Notes.md

 string4 = "CCCCC"
 ```

-In most cases, it’s not necessary to make a copy of an existing string.
-All string s are immutable—their character contents cannot be changed after they’re created.
-Also, if there are one or more references to a string (or any reference-type object for that matter), the object cannot be reclaimed by the garbage collector.
+>NOTE: In most cases, it’s not necessary to make a copy of an existing `string`.
+All `string`s are immutable—their character contents cannot be changed after they’re created.
+Also, if there are one or more references to a `string` (or any reference-type object for that matter), the object cannot be reclaimed by the garbage collector.

 ## `string` Indexer, Length Property and CopyTo Method ##